C0DEA/Claude-3.7-CFD-EngineSim-etc./README.md

 This Entire Repo was maybe by the new Claude 3.7 Sonnet Model.

 ### Make Sure you install all needed Libraries.
 I lost count for the libs u need.
+The Higher the number the more recent the version is.